Sam Adams (Oregon politician): Later career

 Days after his last day as Mayor, Adams was named executive director of the City Club of Portland, a non-profit organization best known as the host of public civic policy meetings.
 On January 14, 2014, Adams announced that he was leaving the City Club to become director of U.S. Climate Initiatives at the World Resources Institute, a global nonprofit dedicated to environmental sustainability.
-Adams moved to Washington, D.C. as a result.
-Adams resigned from his position in December 2017 soon after sexual harassment allegations from his time as mayor were publicized, although Adams said the allegations were not a factor in his resignation.
+Adams moved to Washington, D.C., as a result.

 Return to Portland politics

 In 2020, Adams returned to Portland and ran for City Council, but lost in the May primary.
-In 2021, he became the director of strategic innovations for mayor Ted Wheeler.
+In February 2021, he became the director of strategic innovations for mayor Ted Wheeler.
 In that role, Adams' goal was revitalizing the city after the coronavirus pandemic and protests.
-Adams led initiatives in 2021 and 2022 to ban homeless camping, with the use of executive power to move houseless people into in mass shelters staffed by the National Guard.
-On January 10, 2023, Adams abruptly announced his resignation from his office, citing health problems due to "chronic anemia."
-Days later, it was revealed by Wheeler in a press conference that he had forced Adams to leave because Adams had repeatedly intimidated and bullied female employees.
-Wheeler revealed that several employees filed complaints with the Bureau of Human Resources, and that some employees left their jobs as a result of Adams' behavior.
+Adams led initiatives in 2021 and 2022 to ban homeless camping, and in a memo he said the city should use of executive power to end unsanctioned camping move houseless people into in mass shelters of 3,000 people, staffed by the National Guard, and ask the 'Federal Emergency Management Agency' to declare homelessness a federal emergency eligible to receive federal funds.
+The city later voted to end unsanctioned camping, but only during the day, and the ban has not been widely enforced.
+On January 3, 2023, Adams was credited with cleaning up the "deadliest block" in Portland.
+On January 10, 2023, Adams resigned from his office, citing health problems due to chronic anemia that was getting worse.
+Wheeler signed off on Adams resignation and initially praised Adams for his work, but in a press conference several days later, Wheeler asserted that he had forced Adams to leave because Adams had repeatedly intimidated female employees.
+Adams was not told about the complaints and none of the allegations were investigated.
+Adams has retained an attorney to contest the details of his departure.

+In early 2024 Adams was discussing plans to run for city council or a Multnomah County District seat.
+On February 26 he announced he would run for the Multnomah County Board of Commissioners in district 2, representing North and Northeast Portland.
+He said his priorities are ending unsanctioned outdoor homelessness, building a more humane and effective system for addiction and mental health treatment, stopping gun violence and crime, and building affordable housing.
+Adams finished second in the May primary, advancing to a November runoff election against Shannon Singleton.